atidyshirt/University/COSC368/notes.md

     + Email: stewart.dowding@canterbury.ac.nz
 - Team alias: team368@cosc.canterbury.ac.nz

+### Schedule

+**Topics**

+- Introduction
+- Models of interaction and interface technology
+- The human
+- Interface design
+- Evaluation
+- UI intellectual property

 ![Course Schedule](./Diagrams/schedule.png)

 ### Assessment Structure

 - Labs (9%)
   * 1% per lab
+  * Binary marking scheme - go to the lab, get full marks
 - Usability analysis and storyboard (25%)
   * Wed 22nd September 5:00 pm
+  * Teams of ~six, forming own groups
 - Design Specification and Rationale (15%)
   * Wed 20th October 5:00 pm
 - Exam (51%)
   * TBA

+### Textbooks/Resources

+- Designing with the Mind in Mind
+  * Based on COSC368, Old lecturers thoughts
+  * Author: Jeff Johnson, Morgan-Kaufmann
+- Papers on ACM Digital Library
+- Other materials on Learn

 ## Lectures

+### Lecture One - Introduction

+**Technologies in this course**

+- TKinter
+  * Lab one - Refresher
+  * Lab two - Keyboard GUI
+  * Canvas & fitts law GUI
+- Python

+> NOTE: Labs will be used as the basis for analysis in assessments, so we need to build them

+**What is HCI?**

+Human computer interaction (HCI) is a discipline concerned with the design evaluation and implementation of interactive computing systems for human use, and with the study of major phenomena surrounding them.

+**What is HCI Responsible for?**

+1. Learnability
+2. Efficiency
+3. Subjective satisfaction
+4. *Memorability*
+  * Mostly encapsulated in Learnability
+5. *Errors*
+  * Opposite of Efficiency